OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

       Gap Between General Worst-Case Complexity and Instance-Level Complexity Analysis (adapted from <d-cite key="zhang2022beyond"></d-cite>)
   </div>

-  Recently there appeared some works which go beyond the classical oracle model on evaluating the optimization algorithm efficiency, for example:
+  Recently, there appeared some works that go beyond the classical oracle model in evaluating the optimization algorithm efficiency, for example:

-  - In <d-cite key="pedregosa2020acceleration"></d-cite> and <d-cite key="paquette2021sgd"></d-cite>, they considered *average-case complexity* in optimization algorithm analysis, this topic is well established in theoretical computer science.
-Such pattern considers the convergence behavior in the average sense rather than the classical worst-case flavor, and it further specified the objective formulation and data distribution, which results in more refined complexity bounds than the common worst-case complexities, while at the expense of more complicated analysis.
-The study of average-case complexity in the context of optimization algorithms is still less mature and there are still many open questions.
+  - In <d-cite key="pedregosa2020acceleration"></d-cite> and <d-cite key="paquette2021sgd"></d-cite>, they considered **average-case complexity** in optimization algorithm analysis, this topic is well established in theoretical computer science.
+Such a pattern considers the convergence behavior in the average sense rather than the classical worst-case flavor, and it further specifies the objective formulation and data distribution, which results in more refined complexity bounds than the common worst-case complexities while at the expense of more complicated analysis.
+The study of average-case complexity in the context of optimization algorithms is still less mature, and there are still many open questions.
-  - On the other hand, with the development of higher-order algorithms, some recent works<d-cite key="doikov2023second"></d-cite> further considered the *arithmetic complexity* in optimization by incorporating the computational cost of each oracle into accout<d-footnote>In Nesterov's book<d-cite key="nesterov2018lectures"></d-cite>, these two are also called "analytical complexity" and "arithmetical complexity".</d-footnote>
+  - On the other hand, with the development of higher-order algorithms, some recent works<d-cite key="doikov2023second"></d-cite> further considered the **arithmetic complexity** in optimization by incorporating the computational cost of each oracle into accout.<d-footnote>In Nesterov's book<d-cite key="nesterov2018lectures"></d-cite>, these two are also called "analytical complexity" and "arithmetical complexity".</d-footnote>
-  - Also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit and turn to study the complexity bound in terms of *communication cost* (or communication oracle) rather than the computation efforts, such change also motivated the fruitful study of *local algorithms*<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>, which try to skip unnecessary communications while still attain the convergence guarantees.
+  - Also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit and turn to study the complexity bound in terms of **communication cost** (or communication oracle) rather than the computation efforts, such change also motivated the fruitful study of *local algorithms*<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>, which try to skip unnecessary communications while still attain the convergence guarantees.
-  - Recently another series of recent works<d-cite key="grimmer2024provably"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite><d-cite key="altschuler2023acceleration2"></d-cite> consider *long stepsize* by incorporating a craft stepsize schedule into first-order methods and achieve a faster convergence rate, which is quite counterintuitive and may be of interests to the community.
-At the same time, as indicated in <d-cite key="kornowski2024open"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite>, such theoretical outperformance generally only works for some specific iteration numbers, while in lack of guarantees of *anytime convergence*, also the extension of the study beyond the deterministic and convex case is still an open problem<d-footnote>Update (Nov.
-27, 2024): Today there appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned above<d-cite key="kornowski2024open"></d-cite>.</d-footnote>.
+  - Recently another series of recent works<d-cite key="grimmer2024provably"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite><d-cite key="altschuler2023acceleration2"></d-cite> consider **long stepsize** by incorporating a craft stepsize schedule into first-order methods and achieve a faster convergence rate, which is quite counterintuitive and may be of interests to the community.
+At the same time, as indicated in <d-cite key="kornowski2024open"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite>, such theoretical outperformance generally only works for some specific iteration numbers, while in lack of guarantees of *anytime convergence*, also the extension of the study beyond the deterministic and convex case is still an open problem.

+    **Update**: *Regarding the open problem above, after we submitted the draft for review, there appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned above<d-cite key="kornowski2024open"></d-cite>.*

 ---

 ## Conclusion

 In this post, we review SOTA complexity upper and lower bounds of first-order algorithms in optimization tailored for minimization and minimax regimes with various settings, the summary identified gaps in existing research, which shed light on the open questions regarding accelerated algorithm design and performance limit investigation.
-Under the oracle framework, people should be careful when claiming one algorithm is better than the others, and double check whether the comparison is fair, in terms of the settings like function class, oracle information and algorithm class definition.
+Under the oracle framework, people should be careful when claiming one algorithm is better than the others and double-check whether the comparison is fair in terms of the settings like function class, oracle information, and algorithm class definition.

-Regarding the rapid development and interdisciplinary applications in areas like machine learning and operation research, we revisited several recent works which go beyond the classical research flow in optimization community, these works advocate a paradigm shift in research: besides an elegant and unified theory trying to cover all cases, sometimes we should also try to avoid the "Maslow's hammer", focus on the detailed applications first, identify their unique structure, and correspondently design algorithms tailored for these problems, which in turn will benefit the practice.
-Such instance-driven pattern may help the optimization community to devise theory that fits the practice better.
-Given the extensive body of literature in this field, there is a possibility that some relevant references may have been inadvertently overlooked.
-We welcome any comments or questions and are happy to discuss.
+Regarding the rapid development and interdisciplinary applications in areas like machine learning and operation research, we revisited several recent works that go beyond the classical research flow in the optimization community.
+These works advocate a paradigm shift in research: besides an elegant and unified theory trying to cover all cases, sometimes we should also try to avoid the "Maslow's hammer", focus on the detailed applications first, identify their unique structure, and correspondently design algorithms tailored for these problems, which in turn will benefit the practice.
+Such instance-driven patterns may help the optimization community to devise a theory that fits the practice better.

+While we have aimed to provide a thorough and balanced summary of existing complexity results for first-order methods, we acknowledge the possibility of overlooking certain relevant works, subtle technical conditions, or potential inaccuracies in interpreting the literature.
+Readers who identify those issues are warmly encouraged to send emails to bring them to our attention.
+Constructive feedback, corrections, and suggestions are highly appreciated.

+## Acknowledgement
+We thank the insightful suggestions from two anonymous reviewers and Prof. Benjamin Grimmer.